-Michael Kozak, Bureau of Democracy, Human Rights, and Labor Affairs at the Department of State Management and Budget from reflexively cutting funding for CDC programs.
-CDC officials were concerned that the 'forbidden' words would be a red flag that would trigger opposition from religious conservatives within the administration.
+Michael Kozak, Bureau of Democracy, Human Rights, and Labor Affairs at the Department of State officials were concerned that the 'forbidden' words would be a red flag that would trigger opposition from religious conservatives within the administration.
 This episode highlights the chilling effect that the Trump/Pence administration's ideological war on science funding, reproductive health rights, and the LGBTQ+ community is having on government agencies.
 Individuals at HHS, the agency that oversees the CDC, essentially confirmed as much.